tigattack/dvsa-mot-history-api-py/README.md

 # DVSA MOT History Python SDK

-`dvsa_mot_history` is a Python SDK that wraps the DVSA MOT History API, allowing you to easily interact with the service to retrieve MOT history, test results, and bulk downloads for vehicles registered with DVSA, DVA Northern Ireland, or the Commercial Vehicle Service.
+`dvsa_mot_history` is a Python SDK that provides a simple interface for interacting with the DVSA MOT History API, allowing retrieval of MOT history, test results, and bulk downloads for vehicles registered with DVSA, DVA Northern Ireland, or the Commercial Vehicle Service.

 ## Features

 - **Retrieve Vehicle MOT History by Registration:** Fetch detailed MOT history using a vehicle's registration number.
 - **Retrieve Vehicle MOT History by VIN:** Fetch detailed MOT history using a vehicle's VIN.
-- **Bulk Download of MOT History Data:** Retrieve bulk MOT history data files for processing.
+- **Bulk Download of MOT History Data:** Retrieve bulk MOT history data files for further processing.

 ## Installation